prakhar-gupta8/INMAS-python-workshop/README.md

 Luke Leisman, Martin Lacasse, and many Teaching Assistants (TAs) who have provided valuable feedback and improvements.
-Current version is the result of a significant overhaul done by Martin Lacasse in 2024, reorganizing, adding, and removing material and exercises, and restructuring the workshop to be more suitable for a flipped classroom approach.
+Current version is the result of a significant overhaul done by Martin Lacasse in 2024, reorganizing, adding, and removing material and exercises, and restructuring the workshop to be more adaptable to the students' and instructors' needs.
+This includes using the material for individual learning, as well as for standard or flipped classroom approaches.

 While a good fraction of the modules have original content, some material was taken, borrowed, inspired, from the following open-source projects: